Logo

 Jesse Natarajan (she/her)

-Bio: Jesse is a Computer Science major and Biology/Chemistry minor at Stony Brook University.
-In the lab, she is interested in using and developing computational methods to study genomic data, specifically predicting microbial growth rates using short genomic sequences.
+Bio: Jesse graduated with a Computer Science major and Biology/Chemistry minor from Stony Brook University.
+She completed her undergraduate honors thesis in the mGAMUT lab on predicting microbial growth rates using short genomic sequences.

 Chapman University